joantolos/blog/content/blog/java_encapsulation.md

 ## Take away

 Choose your types wisely.
 This new record type offers a bunch of benefits.
 Be aware of accessibility and mutability of your data.
-I personally prefer to work with immutable data becasuse is less prone to errors and it's easier to debug.
+I personally prefer to work with immutable data because is less prone to errors and it's easier to debug.

 ## References: